qingkaikong/blog/45_support_vector_machine_part2_sklearn/README.md

 * Larger C, lower bias, higher variance.
 * Smaller C, higher bias, lower variance.

 The following 3 figures showing different values of C, that is, C = 1, C = 100, C = 10000.
-We can see the higher the value C, the more complicat the decision boundary is, which tries to fit every training data, even with some clearly anomaly data.
+We can see the higher the value C, the more complicated the decision boundary is, which tries to fit every training data, even with some clearly anomaly data.

 ```python